hussnainfareedstack/Learn_MERN/JavaScript/JS by SCS/Readme.md

 //======================================================================================//

-    ○● how arrays are made behind the scences
+    ○● how arrays are made behind the scenes
-        ● arrays is JS stored as objects.
+        ● arrays in JS stored as objects.
         {
             var a = [431,6,3,745];
             arr = {